Perfect taxon sampling and fixing taxon traceability: Introducing a class of phylogenetically decisive collections of taxon sets: Results

+We are now in the position to turn our attention to \emph{fixing taxon traceable} collections of taxon sets.
+As we will show subsequently, these sets are guaranteed to be phylogenetically decisive and can be identified in polynomial time.

-Note that cross quadruples are by definition sets of four taxa which are not resolved by any input tree, but by Proposition a cross quadruple is resolved by a supertree of the input trees if it has a fixing taxon.
-The main idea we present below in Theorem \ref{resolved} is that cross quadruples can be iteratively resolved: if a cross quadruple has no fixing taxon, but, say, taxon $x$ would be a fixing taxon if another quadruple was resolved, which in turn does have a fixing taxon, then the original cross quadruple can `inherit' the resolvedness by resolving the second quadruple first.
-Thus, we need to distinguish directly and indirectly resolved cross quadruples.
+The basis of the class of fixing taxon traceable collections of taxon sets is the idea that cross quadruples can be iteratively resolved: If a cross quadruple has no fixing taxon, but, say, taxon $x$ would be a fixing taxon if another quadruple was resolved which in turn does indeed have a fixing taxon, then the original cross quadruple can \enquote{inherit} its resolvability by resolving the second quadruple first.
+Thus, we need to distinguish directly and indirectly resolved cross quadruples, which leads to the following recursive definition, which is fundamental for this section.
+Note that we do not limit this definition to the quadruple case, as we will need this slightly more general version later on in this manuscript.